-When a student is to be absent from school:

-- 1. Parents should call the school at 610-847-5131, ext.
-2305 by 8:00 a.m.
-Messages can be left at any time by calling the above number. - 2.
-After an absence, a written legal excuse, signed by a parent/guardian, is required within 3 school days. - 3.
-Students should submit excuse notes to their period 2 teacher or the main office upon their return to school.
+When a student is to be absent from school, parents should call the school at 610-847-5131, ext.
+2305 before 8:00 a.m. on each day of the absence.
+Messages can be left at any time by calling the above number.
+After an absence, a written legal excuse, signed by a parent/guardian, is required within 3 school days.
+Students should submit excuse notes to the main office upon their return to school.
 Excuse notes may also be emailed to the attendance office at phsabsence@palisadessd.org or faxed to 610-847-2562.
 Electronic excuses via our automated email system are also accepted.
-The only way to access the form for an online absence note is through the automated email which is sent to the parent/guardian by the school district when a student is marked absent in period 2.
+The only way to access the form for an online absence note is through the automated email which is sent to the parent/guardian by the school district when a student is marked absent when daily attendance is taken.